akshayjshah/blog/recipes/sourdough-starter.md

    of active starter with a scoop of the dry flour blend you've been feeding it.
 Incorporate with a spatula, then break apart clumps with your fingers.
-   Continue breaking up clumps and adding flour until the mixture feels completely dry, then leave it to dry at room temperature for a few hours.
+   Continue breaking up clumps and adding flour until the mixture feels completely dry, then leave it to finish drying at room temperature for a few hours.
 Seal it in a jar and store it away from light and moisture.
 Revive by mixing the whole jar (or enough of it to get a healthy dose of your original starter) with 50g fresh flour and enough water to make it easy to stir.
 Mix until no dry bits remain, incubate at a warm room temperature until bubbly (usually 12--24 hours), then feed as usual.